ClearHeadedT/boot-dev-log/learn-functional-programming/NOTES.md

 - Learned reduce() for folding a sequence into a single value.
 - Learned pure functions, no side effects, same output for same input.
 - Learned reference vs. value semantics in Python.
+- Learned how passing by reference can introduce impurity.